What would your dog’s New Year resolution be?

 - Cheddar Cheese & Bacon

-Because Pampered Pets USA treats have flavors as delectable as their scent, they are the perfect training treats for your new adventure with nose work, or for any other trick or training you and your dog explore.
-Our treats are made in the USA with natural, quality ingredients and never include any artificial flavors, colors, or preservatives, so they’ll help your dog keep that health-and-fitness resolution, too.
+Pampered Pets USA treats have flavors as delectable as their scent.
+That means they are the perfect training treats!
+Use them for your new adventure with nose work, or for any other trick or training you and your dog explore.
+In addition, our treats are made in the USA with natural, quality ingredients.
+They never include any artificial flavors, colors, or preservatives.
+So they’ll help your dog keep that health-and-fitness resolution, too.

 There’s another simple way to let you dog exercise that amazing sense of smell.
 Hide a few Pampered Pets USA treats around the house.
-Let your dog see you place them a few times, and then sneak some into hiding for your dog to smell out later.
+First, let your dog see you place them a few times.
+Then, sneak some into hiding for your dog to smell out later.
 Your dog will enjoy both the search and the reward.

 It’s fun to imagine what New Year resolutions our dogs might make.
-But there’s one promise our dogs can count on for us to make and to keep all year long:
+But there’s one New Year’s resolution for dog owners that our furbabies can count on for us to make and to keep all year long: